bhaanukaul/Spellbook/README.md

 ## Introduction

 Spellbook is a CLI utility to store references for shell commands (aka spells).
+This is a CRU app.
+No "D" since spells cannot be removed from a fabtasy realm (afaik).

-## Usage
+## Basic Usage

 ### Searching for Spells